Frequently Asked Questions

 We will provide estimates for treatment if required but please understand that complications or unforeseen circumstances could arise which may require additional treatment and will be billed accordingly.

-If your pet is insured (which we highly recommend) the responsibility of payment of fees remains with the client and you will be asked to pay for any treatment your pet receives.
+If your pet is insured (which we highly recommended) the responsibility of payment of fees remains with the client and you will be asked to pay for any treatment your pet receives.
 You will then be able to claim the fees directly from your insurer.

 We are required by our governing body to ensure that all drugs that we dispense have been stored at the correct temperature even during transportation.
 We are therefore unable to refund any drugs that have been removed from the premises.
 Whilst we realise that this might be very annoying, we hope you will appreciate that it will protect you from receiving drugs that may have been damaged or stored incorrectly.